 Mike Stoger and friends keep putting up new routes on the North Face of Jughandle.
 Here is Mike’s lastest e-mail.

-1st pitch starts just left of the prominent gully at a one bolt belay. ( We had to start there because of the amount of snow).
+The first pitch starts just left of the prominent gully at a one bolt belay.
+We had to start there because of the amount of snow.
 Climb the buttress to the ledge using some TCU’S and 2 bolts for protection.
 Stay right of the wide crack for the best climbing.
 Belay at the ledge with one bolt and one piton.
 5.10c.

-Pitch 3 starts out easy, straight up from the belay until you see a bolt in a vertical slab.
+The third pitch starts out easy, straight up from the belay until you see a bolt in a vertical slab.
 Clip this bolt and climb a short 5.10a section to the anchor.
 Be careful not to fall at the 10a or you will hit the ledge.
-From the third pitch is 4th class climbing to the top.
+From the third pitch, it is Class 4 climbing to the top.

 The Renegade bypass climbs the dihedral left of the crux pitch at 5.9+.
 There is an optional starting pitch as well just left of the first pitch.

 And yet another route.
 (2) Brave Like a Girl: